Towel Day (May 25)

 Links to Resources

-BBC Radio Episodes – The original radio drama that launched The Hitchhiker’s Guide to the Galaxy into public consciousness.
-Available on BBC Sounds, these episodes preserve Adams’ unique humor in its earliest form—ideal for longtime fans and first-time listeners.
+BBC Radio Episodes – the original radio drama that launched the whole thing.
+Available on BBC Sounds.
+Adams’ humor in its earliest form and worth hearing even if you know the books well.

 Related Holidays